storj/docs/S3-Gateway.md

 - Windows Pro: [gateway_windows_amd64.zip](https://storj-v3-alpha-builds.storage.googleapis.com/09f7799-heads-v0.8.8-go1.11/gateway_windows_amd64.zip)

-To configure the Gateway for your Satellite, you'll need to make note of your Satellite address and your account's API key.
+To configure the Gateway for your Satellite, you'll need to make note of your Satellite address and your projects API key.
 The [Uplink CLI](Uplink-CLI) and the Gateway share a configuration file, so if your Uplink CLI is configured you can skip the remaining setup.